Post last updated on 10/24/17.

-On November 23, 2015 the U.S. State Department issued a worldwide travel alert cautioning U.S. citizens of possible risks of travel due to increased terrorist threats.
+On September 14, 2017 the U.S. State Department issued a worldwide travel alert cautioning U.S. citizens of possible risks of travel due to increased terrorist threats.
 Clearly, there are far more travel risks now than ever before.
 Many students will still choose to study abroad during their college years, so it’s important for their institutions to proactively prepare them for this new world.
 Are your students prepared?
-Check out our advice from our Chief Security Officer, Jim Hutton, to see how your institution stacks up:
+Check out our advice to see how your institution stacks up:

 Inform Your Students: Every student should be educated on the potential risks in their study abroad locations along with advice for preventing or reducing issues related to these risks.
 Administrators should research the concerns associated with each destination and provide a detailed assessment to students, faculty leaders and their parents prior to their trips (the U.S. State Department, CDC, the WHO and your travel risk management provider are great places to start).
 An assessment of the location should be done every six months to one year, if possible.
 If there’s an active terror threat in the location your students wish to study, do your due diligence, know your institution’s travel warning policy, and confirm that it’s wise for students to travel there.